 The CVPIA Sacramento River Restoration Team is an interagency group with members including Reclamation, The Sacramento River Forum, Department of Water Resources, U.S. Fish and Wildlife Service, California Department of Fish and Wildlife, National Marine Fisheries Service, the Resource Conservation District of Tehama County, and the State Water Resources Control Board.
 The SRRT was formed to provide technical support in the development of future spawning and rearing habitat restoration projects in the Sacramento River.

-RCDTC has three fish passage improvement projects: The East Sand Slough Side Channel Project, the Rio Vista Side Channel Project, and the Lake, CA Side Channel Restoration Project.
+So far, the RCDTC is providing construction management on three fish passage improvement projects: The East Sand Slough Side Channel Project, the Rio Vista Side Channel Project, and the Lake, CA Side Channel Restoration Project.